-Early Orioles notes: Jones scratched from lineup, Asher named Friday's starter
+Early Orioles notes: Jones scratched from lineup because of wet field conditions

 Tuesday marked the fourth straight game Jones has missed.
 He missed the first three with a sore left ankle and hip.

-Orioles manager Buck Showalter initially had Jones in the starting lineup, starting in center field and batting second, and said Jones successfully went through a series of drilled to test the injury before batting practice.
+Orioles manager Buck Showalter initially had Jones in the starting lineup, in center field and batting second, and said Jones successfully went through a series of drilled to test the injury before batting practice.

 “Adam went through the paces and feels ready to play,” Showalter said.

-But after batting practice, the Orioles changed their starting lineup, which Joey Rickard making his fourth straight start in center field for Jones.
+But after batting practice, the Orioles changed their starting lineup, which had Joey Rickard making his fourth straight start in center field for Jones.

 The Orioles have treated Jones’ injury as a day-to-day situation.
-When Jones first sat on Saturday, Showalter – citing that the outfielder has aggravated ankle and hip ailments he first felt two weeks ago in Detroit – was optimistic Jones could return for the Orioles’ series opener against the Yankees on Monday.
+When Jones first sat Saturday, Showalter – saying that the outfielder had aggravated ankle and hip ailments he first felt two weeks ago in Detroit – was optimistic Jones could return for the series opener against the New York Yankees on Monday.

-Left-hander reliever Donnie Hart left the club following Monday’s game to attend his grandfather’s funeral in San Antonio, Texas and returned Tuesday.
-He was expected to arrive by gametime and be available out of the team’s bullpen.
+Left-hander reliever Donnie Hart left the club after Monday’s game to attend his grandfather’s funeral in San Antonio and returned Tuesday.
+He was expected to arrive by game time and be available out of the bullpen.

-If a player is placed on the three-day bereavement leave list, they are unavailable for all three days.
+If a player is placed on the three-day bereavement leave list, he is unavailable for all three days.

-Showalter said he received a positive report on pitching prospect Hunter Harvey’s first bullpen session coming back from Tommy John surgery on Monday in Sarasota from player development director Brian Graham.
+Showalter said he received a positive report on pitching prospect Hunter Harvey’s first bullpen session coming back from Tommy John surgery on Monday in Sarasota, Fla., from player development director Brian Graham.

 “He said you could tell by Hunter’s face how good he felt about it,” Showalter said.
 “The first time he really had a chance to turn it loose and get a good return for it, so that was encouraging.”